-Portia Simpson Miller, Jamaica's first female prime minister, has returned to power after her opposition People's National Party won elections with a large majority.
+Portia Simpson Miller, Jamaica's only female prime minister to date, will return to power after her opposition People's National Party (PNP) won a general election with a convincing majority.

 The PNP won 41 seats to the ruling Jamaican Labor Party (JLP)'s 22, according to early official results, giving it a large majority in parliament and restoring it to power after four years in opposition.